 i) In these scenarios: Examples of the limited scenarios where Ancestry may disclose personal information to third parties are: (a) with your knowledge and consent; (b) as described in this Privacy Statement; (c) as may be required or permitted by law, regulatory authorities, legal process or to protect the rights, property, safety, confidentiality, or reputation of Ancestry, its Group Companies, or other Users (including outside your country of residence); (d) to enforce our terms and conditions; (e) to prevent fraud or cybercrime; or (f) to permit us to pursue available remedies or limit the damages that we may sustain.

-ii) To Group Companies: We may share personal information with our Group Companies so that they may use personal information for the purposes described in this Privacy Statement.
+ii) To Group Companies: We may share personal information with our Group Companies so that they may use personal information for the purposes described in this Privacy Statement, to provide the additional services of those Group Companies, and for the purposes of connecting you to Users of the other websites operated by the Group Companies.
 Ancestry is responsible for the management of the jointly-used personal information.
 The Group Companies are subject to similar privacy statements.
 Additionally, as our business continues to grow and change, we might restructure, buy, or sell subsidiaries or business units.
 In these transactions, customer information is often one of the transferred assets, remaining subject to promises made in then prevailing privacy statements.
 Also, in the event that Ancestry, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets.

 iii) Third-party service providers: Under the protection of appropriate agreements, we may disclose personal information to third party service providers we use to perform various tasks for us including for the purposes of data storage, consolidation, retrieval, analysis, or other processing, as well as effective management of customer information and to help us communicate with you.
 For example, we use third parties to process payments from you and to help manage our Websites and relationships with you.
 These third-parties are only given access to that information needed to perform their support functions, and are prohibited from using it for other purposes.
 These third parties include affiliated and unaffiliated service providers in in the United States, Europe and in other jurisdictions.